How to become

 Volunteering

-You can contact high street opticians directly for information on work experience schemes.
+You could also contact high street opticians directly for information on work experience schemes.

 More Information